Been a while since I've added any Stoppard links. Here are a few from England and around the U.S.

 "Hapgood" is being revived in Britain, but it's still seen as a transitional piece.

-"Rock 'n' Roll" has opened in Sydney
+"Rock 'n' Roll" has opened in Sydney.

-The Queensland Theatre Company performed "Heroes,"
+The Queensland Theatre Company performed "Heroes," but you probably missed it.

-but you probably missed it.
+The Queensland Theatre Company performed "Heroes," but you probably missed it.

 Stoppard granted a rare interview to the Oxford student newspaper, on the occasion of receiving the Sunday Times Award for Literary Excellence.